AudioUtils

 Best Audio Format for TikTok: Specs and Upload Tips

-TikTok uses AAC audio inside MP4 containers.
-Learn the recommended audio specs for TikTok uploads, why format matters for quality, and how to optimize your audio.
+TikTok uses AAC in MP4 containers.
+Learn the recommended audio specs for uploads, why format matters for quality, and how to optimize your audio.

 TikTok does not accept standalone audio files.
 Every piece of audio that ends up on the platform either travels inside a video upload (MP4 or MOV with embedded audio) or arrives through music distribution into TikTok's commercial sound library.
 Both routes end with AAC playback, but they are governed by completely different rules around quality, length, and licensing.